edmblue/multistepform-fec/README.md

 ### 📑 End note

 Oh dude, this project gave me a lot of headaches rendering dynamic components but I feel SO GOOD after I finished it, I really enjoy doing this and I will keep moving forward.
-Also learning little by little on how to use TypeScript, I'm lving it, it's really helping me to debug my code ad I go and I appreciate that
+Also learning little by little on how to use TypeScript, I'm loving it, it's really helping me to debug my code as I go and I appreciate that

 <sub>**Additional**: I will start using more git and not only deploying when the project is ready</sub>